Peripli/service-manager/docs/plugins.md

 ### Do not modify the original Request object

-Our `filter.Request` contains the original `http.Request` object, but it **should NOT** be modified as this might lead to undesired behaviours.
+Our `web.Request` contains the original `http.Request` object, but it **should NOT** be modified as this might lead to undesired behaviours.

 **Do NOT** use the `http.Request.Body` as this reader is already processed by our code.
-The body can be accessed from `filter.Request.Body` which is a byte array.
+The body can be accessed from `web.Request.Body` which is a byte array.

 ### Chaining